CoryParsnipson/godot-experiments/walk/README.md

 ## TODO

-* Add ability to start the steps counter as "background" service or at least a normal one (non-foreground).
-The difference between a foreground service and a regular or background one is that the foreground service must display a notification.
-* Test to see if you can create a background service that will persist after the app is closed and can be rebound once the app is restarted.
-* Add ability for user to config whether or not the foreground/background service will persist after close or be a bound service.
 * Add ability to customize the notification and add UI buttons (like the spotify notification that lets you pause/play/next/prev)
     * the notification class is Parcelable so you may even be able to create a separate plugin for building custom notifications and then pass it between plugins